The Ohio State University

-If you and your parents determine that Parent PLUS funds are needed, your parents may print the Parent PLUS Form from our website at sfa.osu.edu/forms/award/plus.pdf, complete it, and return it to the address on the form.
-We will award the amount of Parent PLUS Loan your parent borrower requests on the Parent PLUS Form up to the amount of your total eligibility.
-When we receive the completed Parent PLUS Form, we will begin the credit check process.
+If you and your parents determine that Parent PLUS funds are needed, your parents will complete the online application on the StudentLoans.Gov website.
+The website electronically returns completed and approved applications to SFA.
+We will award the amount of Parent PLUS Loan your parent borrower requests on the Parent PLUS Online Loan Application up to the amount of your total eligibility.
 Step-parents may serve as a borrower only if his or her information was provided on the student’s FAFSA.

 Your parent borrower must also sign a promissory note, available at the electronic MPN website.

 If you and your parents determine that the Parent PLUS Loan will not be needed, no further action is necessary.

+During the online application process, your parent will be prompted with a few choices if the credit check is denied.
 If you have adverse credit history, you may still receive a Direct PLUS Loan by obtaining a credit-worthy endorser or by documenting, to the Department of Education’s satisfaction, the extenuating circumstances relating to your adverse credit history.
+This option will appear during the online application process, and further instructions will be provided at that time.

 If a parent is unable to secure a PLUS Loan, the undergraduate dependent student may be eligible for additional unsubsidized loans.
 Freshman and sophomore students may borrow and additional $4000 in unsubsidized loans and junior and senior students may borrow an additional $5000 in unsubsidized loans.
 SFA will automatically award eligible students if the “take no further action” or “undecided” options are chosen by the parent during the application process.

 The maximum Parent PLUS Loan your parents may borrow per academic year is equal to your cost of attendance minus other financial aid (including Federal Direct Subsidized and/or Federal Direct Unsubsidized Loans for which you are eligible).
 There is no aggregate maximum loan limit for the Parent PLUS Loan.

 Parent borrowers may request an in-school deferment form by contacting their loan servicer.
 Please note that if your parent does not choose to defer payment, repayment begins 60 days after full disbursement of the loan.